The Foreclosure Process and Laws in Virginia

 When Does Foreclosure Start?

-Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
-However, in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
+However, the foreclosure can begin sooner in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder.
 (12 C.F.R. § 1024.41).

-State Foreclosure Laws in Virginia
+Foreclosure Process and Laws in Virginia

 Again, most Virginia foreclosures are nonjudicial.
 Virginia law doesn't require a lender to do much to complete an out-of-court foreclosure.
 The minimal steps required include: sending you one notice and publishing a notice of the sale in a newspaper.